chrisrichardson/git-novice/_episodes/01-basics.md

 ![Using git](../fig/git-xkcd.png)

 This course is about Git, but we won't be able to cover everything about it - this is a course for beginners, not experts.

 Also, you will really only learn it when you "use it for real".
 We will do some practical work today, but it will take quite a while for it all to make sense.
+You might want to come back to these notes, or look at other online resources to help you in the future.